Summer, Autumn Of 2022 Hottest In Over 60 Years For China - UrduPoint

 Central and east China saw a 79-day heatwave streak last year between June 13 and August 30, with around 15 percent of China's meteorological stations reporting record-hitting daily peak temperatures, said Xiao Chan, deputy director of the National Climate Center.

-Average precipitation last year was 606.1 mm, the least since 2012, said the administration.
+Average precipitation last year was 606.1 mm, the least since 2012, said the administration, China Daily reported.

+Affected by the hot and arid weather, droughts in large parts of China extended from summer to autumn, or from spring to summer in 2022.